 Our workplace cultures, defined by the norms of how people conducted themselves, the way they interacted with each other, what employees across the organisation collectively believed in, and all of this shaped by the environment they worked in, has disappeared overnight.
 Whilst the buildings haven’t gone anywhere, the current extreme situation has forced a way of working that has challenged the conventional workplace culture; those values plastered on walls and doors of now empty buildings seem superficial as the world deals with a threat that has brought a whole new meaning to the phrase authentic leadership.
 The movement of #clapforourcarers has focused our attention to the people that really make a difference to our world: the medical teams, the shop workers, and the delivery drivers across the country.
 Our examples of great leaders are those people who have gone out of their way to help and support others, because they really care, irrespective of the risk or impact to them.
 In a world where our very existence is being challenged, how can leaders make work feel like something important, that can add value to the lives of others?
 Before we begin to explore what leaders can do, we need to understand why focusing on workplace culture matters now more than ever.

-Why A Positive Culture Matters
+Positive Culture Matters

 Every organisation’s culture defines why work matters, how people identify as a group, how work gets done, and the things that are important and valued.
 Alignment is important, as misalignment in how people work and what’s important to them, could cause internal conflict, impact on creativity, innovation and productivity.
 Culture joins the dots between organisational strategy, the purpose/ mission, the values, and supportive behaviours, to create a strong group identity.
 This feeds into how passionately the collective apply themselves – to the discretionary effort they bring to their work.
 A strong culture helps people understand what the organisation stands for and cares about, ensuring decisions are made for the greater good, and can help in attracting talented, like-minded people.
 A strongly aligned positive culture also helps talent retention, as few would leave a culture where they felt their talents were valued and appreciated, and were able to work with care, compassion and respect for one another.
 The implications are therefore clear, strong, aligned workplace cultures, that act as catalysts for the delivery of organisational objectives.